ETBassist/viewing_party/README.md

 Here's why:
 * Distance should not stop you from sharing a fun movie night with those you care about!
 * Convenience.
 ViewingParty is simplistic in design.
-Simply select a movie you are intested in and create a viewing party!
+Simply select a movie you are interested in and create a viewing party!
 Easy!  :smile:

 A list of commonly used resources and references that our team found helpful in the creation of this project are listed in acknowledgements.